Groups

 ID of the detection function for this object.

-The detection function is expected to be named is_<id>() and located at the root of the extra_platforms module.
+The detection function is expected to be named is_<id>() and available at the root of the extra_platforms module.

 name: str